Kyle Park

-Kyle Park is a Texas country singer-songwriter and music producer from Leander, Texas.
+Kyle Park (born July 8, 1985) is a country music singer-songwriter, guitarist, and music producer born in Austin, Texas.

-He self-released his first studio album, Big Time, in 2005, and after his second album in 2008, Anywhere in Texas, he released Spring 2010 EP and Fall 2010 EP, the latter reaching No. 7 on iTunes' Top Ten Country Records.
-It also hit No. 1 on Billboard Heatseekers South Central list.
-In 2011 he released the album Make or Break Me.
-The eponymous single from the album peaked at No. 3 on the Texas Music Chart, and received a number of positive reviews.
-He released Beggin' for More in 2013.

 Biography

 Early life

 Kyle Park was born in July 1985 in Austin, Texas, and was raised in Leander, a small country town north of Austin, where he attended Leander High School.
 He listened to country and rock radio in particular, and eventually began focusing on artists such as Clint Black and Chris LeDoux.

+Park was 12 when his father died from a heart attack.

 Park started playing guitar at age 14, and wrote his first song and first performed live the next year.
 His music was first played on the radio (KVET 98.1 Austin) when he was 17 years old.